The stinging spurge nettle

 absence of supplies.
 His work, Resources of the Southern Fields and Forests, is still a reference and I have an ebook copy of it.
 It was so popular in his day that newspapers carried excepts of it.
 His effort was credited with helping the South prolong the war.
 We are fortunate to have two photographs of him, one presumably around war time and the other when he was again a professor and active in medical circles.

 Oh, about that field in Sanford: A century ago it was a truck farm producing celery and other vegetables.
 Then it fell fallow growing Smilax.
 Now it’s an apartment complex.
-One last thing: Dried Smilax root can make a good pipe bowl, which is why the pipe bowl is called a “brier,”
+Dried Smilax root was also used to make rather poor pipe bowls.
+Wooden pipe bowls are made from Erica arborea, a shrub-like tree in the heather family native to the Mediterranean area.
+However, as the smilax root dries it shrinks dramatically making a pipe tiny, so start with a huge root and don’t fit it out until completely dry.

 Green Deane’s “Itemized” Plant Profile